clindet/rctl/README.md

 #>  rtime_stamp   An R-based tool to generate time stamp
 #>  ranystr       An R-based tool to generate any counts and any urls random strings
 #>  rdownload     An R-based tool to concurrently download urls with logging.
+#>  rbin          An R-based tool to collect R packages bin files.
 ```

 ### rbashful